community-of-python/any-llm-client/README.md

 ### Retries

-By default, requests are retried 3 times.
-You can change retry behaviour by supplying `request_retry` parameter:
+By default, requests are retried 3 times on HTTP status errors.
+You can change the retry behaviour by supplying `request_retry` parameter:

 ```python
 llm_client = any_llm_client.get_client(..., request_retry=any_llm_client.RequestRetryConfig(attempts=5, ...))